stefanom/dag/README.md

 ## How do I save my dependency maps?

 Dag doesn't do it for you (at least at this time).
-You save it anywhere you normally keep notes or documentation or whatever.
+You can copy the text you edited in it and save it anywhere you normally keep notes or documentation or whatever and then paste it back when you need to weak it.

 ## How do I run it locally?

-Make sure you have `node.js` installed, then type:
+Make sure you have `node.js` installed.
+The very first time run

+> npm install

+to install all the dependencies.
+Then type type:

 > npm run dev